virgili0/Virgilio/README.md

 # About Specializations

-You can take them in order or choosing the one that most fits you, but **I recommend you** to walk through them all at least once.
+You can take them in order or choosing the one that fits you the most, but **I recommend you** to walk through them all at least once.

 I've planned two types of Specializations: